Situation in Sudan

 Republic of Yemen

-Do not travel to Yemen due to terrorism, civil unrest, health risks, kidnapping, armed conflict, and landmines.
+Do not travel to Yemen due to terrorism, civil unrest, crime, health risks, kidnapping, armed conflict, and landmines.

-Do not travel to Yemen due to terrorism, civil unrest, health risks, kidnapping, armed conflict, and landmines.
+Do not travel to Yemen due to terrorism, civil unrest, crime, health risks, kidnapping, armed conflict, and landmines.

-Country Summary: The U.S. Embassy in Sana’a suspended its operations in February 2015, and the U.S. government is unable to provide emergency services to U.S. citizens in Yemen.
+Country Summary: The U.S. Embassy in Sana’a suspended its operations in February 2015.
+The U.S. government is unable to provide emergency services to U.S. citizens in Yemen.

-A civil war continues in Yemen.
-In addition, terrorist groups continue to plot and conduct attacks in Yemen.
+The Department of State has designated Ansarallah, commonly referred to as the Houthis, as a Specially Designated Global Terrorist group.
+Other terrorist groups, including Al-Qaeda in the Arabian Peninsula (AQAP) and Islamic State affiliates, continue to plot and conduct attacks in Yemen – most notably in al-Bayda, Abyan, and Shabwah governorates.
 Terrorists may attack with little or no warning, targeting public sites, transportation hubs, markets/shopping malls, and local government facilities.
 Additionally, there is a continuing threat of kidnapping/detention by terrorists, criminal elements, and/or non-government actors.
-Employees of western organizations may be targeted for attack or kidnapping.
+Employees of foreign organizations may be targeted for attack or kidnapping.

-Military conflict has caused significant destruction of infrastructure, housing, medical facilities, schools, and power and water utilities.
-This limits the availability of electricity, clean water, and medical care.
-This instability often hampers the ability of humanitarian organizations to deliver critically needed food, medicine, and water.
-Critical levels of violence, to include armed conflict, artillery shelling, and air strikes, persist throughout the country.
-There are also reports of landmines throughout Yemen.
+Military conflict has caused destruction of basic infrastructure, housing, medical facilities, schools, and power and water utilities.
+This destruction limits the availability of electricity, clean water, and medical care in affected areas.
+It also often hampers the ability of humanitarian organizations to deliver critically needed food, medicine, and water.
+Landmines exist throughout Yemen.

-Cholera is present throughout Yemen.
+As a result of the deterioration of health services, Yemen is experiencing the re-emergence of infectious diseases, such as cholera, polio, and measles.
 There is a limited availability of medicine and medical supplies, and adequate medical treatment is unavailable.

-There is a very high risk of kidnapping, and detention of U.S. citizens in Yemen, particularly dual national Yemeni-Americans.
-Rebel groups in Sana’a have detained U.S. citizens, including dual Yemeni-American citizens.
+There is a very high risk of kidnapping and detention of U.S. citizens in Yemen, particularly dual U.S.-Yemeni citizens.
+U.S. citizens, particularly young people, are also at risk of kidnapping for purposes of forced marriage, sometimes involving force, fraud, or coercion by family members in the United States and/or Yemen.
+The Houthis, who control Sana’a, have detained U.S. citizens, including dual U.S.-Yemeni citizens.
 U.S. citizens, including dual nationals, have faced difficulty – including lengthy delays – when attempting to depart Yemen.

-Some companies outside of Yemen have misrepresented the security situation on the Yemeni island of Socotra and are offering tourist visits there, including by facilitating unofficial and invalid "visas."
-Only the sovereign Republic of Yemen Government can issue valid Yemeni visas.
-Private companies or third countries that arrange such visits are putting tourists in danger.
+Companies outside of Yemen have misrepresented the security situation on the Yemeni island of Socotra.
+They offer tourist visits, including by facilitating unofficial and invalid "visas."
+Only the sovereign Republic of Yemen government can issue valid Yemeni visas.
+Companies that arrange such visits are putting tourists in danger, including legal jeopardy.
+While security conditions may be less volatile than on the mainland, the U.S. government has no presence and no way to assist U.S. citizens who travel there.
 U.S. citizens should not travel to Socotra or any other part of Yemen.

 Due to risks to civil aviation operating within or in the vicinity of Yemen, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.